GreatAttractor/imppg/README.md

 ----------------------------------------
 ## 8. Misc

 ImPPG stores certain settings (e.g. the main window’s size and position) in an INI file, whose location is platform-dependent.
-On recent versions of MS Windows the path is `%HOMEPATH%\AppData\Roaming\imppg.ini`, where `%HOMEPATH%` usually equals `C:\Users\<username>`.
+On recent versions of MS Windows the path is `%HOMEPATH%\AppData\Roaming\imppg.ini`, where `%HOMEPATH%` usually equals `C:\Users\<username>` (but if OneDrive is enabled, the file may be located there).
 On Linux the path is `~/.imppg`.

 ----------------------------------------
 ## 9. Known problems

+  - ImPPG remembers and restores the positions and sizes of the main proram window and the tone curve editor window.
+It may happen (rarely) the desktop environment interferes with window positioning and e.g. the tone curve window remains off-screen.
+In that case, use the menu command `Settings`/`Reset tone curve window position`, or delete the ImPPG configuration file (see section 8).

   - (OpenGL mode, MS Windows 8.1, Intel HD Graphics 5500, driver 10.18.14.5074) Cubic interpolation mode is broken (a shader compiler bug, or perhaps a texture read count limitation); use "View/Scaling method/Linear" instead.
 Note that the same hardware works fine under Linux (Fedora 29 5.3.11-100, Mesa 18.3.6).